ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 Course members are welcome to use the [public partitions of the cluster](https://docs.ycrc.yale.edu/clusters/bouchet/#public-partitions).
 However, we request that students [be respectful](/clusters-at-yale/access/accounts/) in their usage as not to disrupt ongoing research work.

 See each tab below for more information about the available education partitions.

+!!! note "Note"
+    The maximum time limit for Open OnDemand sessions (Jupyter, RStudio) in the `education` and `education_gpu` partitions is 6 hours.
+If your sessions needs to run longer than 6 hours, please have your instructor or TF contact us.

 --8<-- "snippets/education_partitions.md"